Der Kaiser von Atlantis: Scene 2

-In his palace, the Emperor gives battle orders and monitors the progress of the universal war.
+The Emperor issues battle orders and monitors the progress of the universal war, from his palace.
 He learns of a man who continues to live eighty minutes after being hanged and shot.
 The Loudspeaker reports that thousands of soldiers are "wrestling with life at this very moment, doing their best to die" (Tausende ringen mit dem Leben um sterben zu können.) without success.
-Fearful that his power will not endure without death, the Emperor announces that he has decided to reward his subjects with the gift of eternal life.
-More honestly, he asks: "Death, where is thy sting?
+The Emperor announces this eternal life is a gift to his subjects for their bravery, but privately worries his reign will not endure without people's fear of death.
+He asks "Death, where is thy sting?
 Where's thy victory, Hell?"
 (Tod, wo ist dein Stachel?
 Hölle, wo ist dein Sieg?)

 Scene 3

 A Soldier and Bubikopf (the Bobbed-Hair Girl) confront one another as enemies.
 Unable to kill each other, their thoughts turn to love.
 They dream of distant places where kind words exist alongside meadows "filled with color and fragrance".
 The Drummer attempts to lure them back to battle with the sensual attraction of the call.
 The Maiden responds: "Now Death is dead and so we need to fight no more!"
 (Der Tod ist tot, zu Ende ist die Kriegesnot!)
 She and the Soldier sing: "Only love can unite us, unite us all together."